Loading NuWatt Energy...

 Available when insulation or air sealing work is completed within 12 months of your heat pump installation.
 Mass Save offers free home energy assessments and subsidized insulation (75-100% off) making this bonus easy to earn while improving your home's thermal envelope.

 Use this calculator to estimate your total incentives based on your system size, rebate tier, and income level.
-Results include Mass Save rebates, HEAR federal rebates (if applicable), bonuses, and HEAT Loan monthly payments.
+Results include Mass Save rebates, bonuses, and HEAT Loan monthly payments based on current 2026 program rates.

 3 tons